huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 I work closely with the MLSys guys ([Xu Han](https://thucsthanxu13.github.io/) (Research Assist.
 Prof.), [Weilin Zhao](https://achazwl.github.io/) (PhD.
 Candidate) and [Ao Sun](https://maydomine.github.io) (M.Sc.
 Student)) in my lab, TsinghuaNLP Lab.
 If you want to work with me as a collaborator, please feel free to reach out.
 I'm also welcoming to all kinds of discussion, e.g. MLSys, AI, academic choice, daily life, etc. Here, I'd like to list the people I have collaborated with.

 - Mingye Li @Central South Univ.
-(2024.Summer - Now)
+(2024.Summer - 2025.Summer)
 - Jicheng Han @Tsinghua Univ.
 (2025.Summer - Now)
+- Pengjie Wang @Tsinghua Univ.
+(2025.Fall - Now)

 # More